kousun12/datadash/chart_defs/sessions/f5d2eede-f6c3-4097-8d8e-9fe1bebe9067/plot.md

 import {Editor} from "/components/Editor.js";
 ```

-# Hourly Taxi Pickup Heatmap for Top 20 Zones in NYC
+# Hourly Taxi Pickup Line Chart for Top 10 Zones in NYC

-This heatmap visualizes the number of taxi pickups across the top 20 most popular zones in New York City, broken down by hour of the day.
-The color intensity represents the pickup count, allowing viewers to identify peak hours and busy locations at a glance.
+This line chart visualizes the number of taxi pickups across the top 10 most popular zones in New York City, broken down by hour of the day.
+Each line represents a different zone, allowing viewers to compare pickup patterns and identify peak hours across different locations.

 ```js